johnvenkiah/CI_PP4_John_Venkiah/README.md

 - Creating a forum where users can buy and sell items
 - The main features of the forum are members only
 - Signing up is easy, secure and fast
-- The users can manage their ads and communicate via the forum
+- The users can manage their ads and themselves as users
-- Admins can review and remove ads that violate the terms

 My personal project goals of FeelGood Physio are: